Semi-Final v France, Estadio Ramón Sánchez Pizjuán, Sevilla, 08.07.1982

 Penalties: Giresse 0-1; Kaltz 1-1; Amoros 1-2; Breitner 2-2; Rocheteau 2-3; Stielike SAVED; Six SAVED; Littbarski 3-3; Platini 3-4; Rummenigge 4-4; Bossis SAVED; Hrubesch 5-4.

-While everybody should have been talking about the great extra-time comeback, Klaus Fischer’s stunning overhead kick to bring the scores level at 3-3 and the nail-biting drama of the first-ever World Cup penalty shootout, TV replays were showing Schumacher’s blundering charge again and again.
+While everybody should have been talking about the great extra-time comeback, Klaus Fischer’s stunning overhead kick to bring the scores level at 3-3 and the nail-biting drama of the first-ever World Cup penalty shootout, TV replays would be showing Schumacher’s blundering charge again and again.
 Every time I watch my recording of the game I want to imagine him closing down the Frenchman in a more orthodox manner, and the ball dribble away for a goal kick.
 But alas, no… It’s just the same old clatter, crash and splat – followed by Schumacher slowly walking away as Battiston’s incensed team mates arrive to check on their fallen colleague.

 Schumacher would talk at length about the incident in his controversial autobiography Anpfiff – in English, “Blowing the Whistle” – where he admitted to being a coward in not doing anything; while the impression during the game might have been one of arrogant indifference, Schumacher more than made up for his transgression in the weeks after the event, which saw him deliver a public apology to the Frenchman.
 While the players themselves were willing to bury the hatchet and even become friends, the media never let go; that night in Seville would for many define Schumacher’s role as the ultimate pantomime villain and hate figure both in and outside Germany.